 In his last full season of Truck Series competition, Hemric drove under the Brad Keselowski Racing banner and earned a coveted spot in the inaugural Camping World Truck Series Chase.
 Hemric garnered 11 top-five and 17 top-10 finishes, placing him sixth in the driver championship point standings.

-Danny Stockman has been named crew chief of the No. 21 NASCAR XFINITY Series team with rookie driver, Daniel Hemric for the 2017 season.
-Stockman, a two-time NASCAR champion-winning crew chief will begin his eighth season with Richard Childress Racing this year.
+Danny Stockman returns as the crew chief of the No. 21 NASCAR XFINITY Series team with sophomore driver, Daniel Hemric for the 2018 season.
+Stockman, a two-time NASCAR champion-winning crew chief will begin his ninth season with Richard Childress Racing this year.

 Stockman is a third-generation racer, as his grandfather (Harry) attempted to qualify for the 1953 Indianapolis 500, and his father (Gary) was a NASCAR Camping World Truck Series crew chief for former driver Rick McCrae.
 He grew up in the racing industry and traveled with his father to half of the NCWTS races from 1996 to 1999.